Self-Supervised Audio-Visual Representation Learning with Relaxed Cross-Modal Synchronicity: Abstract

 \section{Abstract}

 We present \textbf{CrissCross}, a self-supervised framework for learning audio-visual representations.
 A novel notion is introduced in our framework whereby in addition to learning the intra-modal and standard `synchronous' cross-modal relations, CrissCross also learns `asynchronous' cross-modal relationships.
-We show that by relaxing the temporal synchronicity between the audio and visual modalities, the network learns strong time-invariant representations.
-Our experiments show that strong augmentations for both audio and visual modalities with relaxation of cross-modal temporal synchronicity optimize performance.
-To pretrain our proposed framework, we use $3$ different datasets with varying sizes, Kinetics-Sound, Kinetics-400, and AudioSet.
-The learned representations are evaluated on a number of downstream tasks namely action recognition, sound classification, and retrieval.
-CrissCross shows state-of-the-art performances on action recognition (UCF101 and HMDB51) and sound classification (ESC50).
-The codes and pretrained models will be made publicly available .
+We perform in-depth studies showing that by relaxing the temporal synchronicity between the audio and visual modalities, the network learns strong generalized representations useful for a variety of downstream tasks.
+To pretrain our proposed solution, we use $3$ different datasets with varying sizes, Kinetics-Sound, Kinetics400, and AudioSet.
+The learned representations are evaluated on a number of downstream tasks namely action recognition, sound classification, and action retrieval.
+Our experiments show that CrissCross either outperforms or achieves performances on par with the current state-of-the-art self-supervised methods on action recognition and action retrieval with UCF101 and HMDB51, as well as sound classification with ESC50 and DCASE.
+Moreover, CrissCross outperforms fully-supervised pretraining while pretrained on Kinetics-Sound.
+The codes, pretrained models, and supplementary material are available on the project website.